Make it easy on yourself, swim efficiently

 Don’t get sidetracked by all the technology stuff.
 For the typical snorkeler, it won’t matter.
-Heck, when that turtle turns to look at you and flashes his big green smile, you won’t even remember what color your fins are, much less what the salesman in the dive shop told you about your fins being the latest and greatest blah blah blah.
+When that turtle turns to look at you and flashes his big green smile, you won’t even remember what color your fins are, much less what the salesman in the dive shop told you about your fins being the latest and greatest blah blah blah.

 When it comes to casual snorkeling, comfort is king.

 With that in mind, here’s some fin basics so you’ll know exactly what to look for, or just as importantly what to avoid, when choosing a pair of snorkeling fins: